owid/etl/.github/ISSUE_TEMPLATE/docs-issue---.md

 ### Context & details
 <!-- If possible, replace this line with more context and details.
 Otherwise, remove this section from the template.

-It helps if you provide logs from the terminal.
+It helps if you provide logs from the terminal, reference links in our documentation site, etc.
 -->